-So, you’ve done the tricky bit and have received your ADHD diagnosis.
+So, you’ve done the hard part and have received your ADHD diagnosis.
 (Congrats!)
-Maybe your family and friends know about it by now, and you’ve all but fallen into a new cadence.
-But now comes the next hurdle — should you disclose your diagnosis to your boss?
+Maybe your family and friends know about it by now, and you’ve fallen into a comfortable routine.
+But now comes the next hurdle — should you disclose your ADHD diagnosis to your boss?

 Pros and cons of disclosing your diagnosis